How to write a CV

 How is AI used in the recruitment process?

-A recent survey by the Institute of Student Employers (ISE) found that nearly a third of employers use AI in their hiring processes.
+A survey by the Institute of Student Employers (ISE) found that nearly a third of employers use AI in their hiring processes.

-An ATS works by using keyword trackers to scan through CVs to identify relevant candidates and filter out those who don't meet the requirements.
-CVs that fit the bill are then ranked in order of suitability.
-Basically, it narrows down the number of CVs a hiring manager has to look at, saving them time and allowing them to focus their efforts on the interview and evaluation stages.
+Basically ATS, narrows down the number of CVs a hiring manager has to look at, saving them time and allowing them to focus their efforts on the interview and evaluation stages.
 An applicant tracking system also usually includes features that track an applicant's progress after selection, helping employers to remain organised.

 To optimise your CV for an ATS, make sure you:

-• Research the company and tailor your CV.
+- research the company and tailor your CV

-• Thoroughly read the job description and person specification and include relevant keywords from these in your CV.
+- thoroughly read the job description and person specification and include relevant keywords from these in your CV

-• Identify all your qualifications/certifications by name.
+- identify all your qualifications/certifications by name

-• Avoid images, logos or graphics as an ATS can't read them.
-Use text only.
+- avoid images, logos or graphics as an ATS can't read them.
+Use text only

-• Make sure you save your CV with an appropriate file format.
+- make sure you save your CV with an appropriate file format.
 Not all ATS' are compatible with a PDF.
 Check to see which file format you'll need.

 The short answer is yes, as long as you use AI tools sensibly.

 The slightly longer answer advises you to use with caution.
 For starters, it's a good idea to check where recruiters stand on the issue.
 Do they welcome applications that utilise AI?
-Read all application instructions carefully and if needed contact hiring managers directly for guidance.
+Read all application instructions carefully and if needed, contact hiring managers directly for guidance.

-• preliminary research
+- preliminary research

-• summarising job descriptions
+- summarising job descriptions

-• using AI generated CV and cover letter templates
+- using AI generated CV templates

 AI shouldn't be used to:

-While many employers embrace the use of AI, it's essential that your application is authentic.
-Generic, impersonal, robotic CVs and applications that have been copied and pasted from AI generators are unlikely to impress.
+While many employers embrace the use of AI, it's essential that your CV is authentic.
+Generic, impersonal, robotic CVs and applications that have been copied and pasted from AI generators are unlikely to impress and as the use of AI becomes more prevalent, recruiters are more adept at spotting it.
+Never attempt to pass off a completely AI generated CV as your own.

 Read more about using generative AI in job applications.